sqern - keep track of Linux kernel versions

 Database events

-Most changes to the various objects in the sqern
+Most changes to the various objects in the sqern database (changing

 the support status of a Linux distribution version, adding new kernel